owenps/RhinoChess/README.md

 A deep learning chess engine with PyTorch

 **Rhino** is a deep learning chess engine largely inspired by the [DeepChess](http://www.cs.tau.ac.il/~wolf/papers/deepchess.pdf) paper released in 2016.
-A CNN has been add among other modifications to optimize learning.
+A CNN has been added among other modifications to optimize learning.
 The notebook is set up to walk you through most of the high level details.

+The Colab is viewable [here](https://colab.research.google.com/drive/1V8KEI0qYJiqSAjN2vUTdpTHvw1pkrZB0?usp=sharing)

 Enjoy!